State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Methodology

 \section{Methodology}

 In this section, we start by formally defining a task suitable for comparing different state representations.
-We then explain in detail the image processing architecture for the vision-based representations, the randomization observation incentives for sim-to-real transfer, and finally, the evaluation process.
+We then explain in detail the image processing architecture for the vision-based representations, the randomization as an intervention incentive for sim2real transfer, and finally, the evaluation process.